My Great Grandmother’s Fried Peach Pies!

 Pour about an inch of oil into a medium to large sized skillet and allow to get hot.

 I put my oil on medium high heat while I am rolling out my dough and then reduce the heat to medium when I actually cook the pies.

 I’m using a cast iron skillet, but you can use a regular one if you prefer.
 There is a great tutorial on how to season a cast iron skillet on Southern Plate, you can read it by clicking here.

-Place pies in hot oil and cook until brown on both sides, turning once or twice to cook them evenly.
+Place the peach pies in hot oil and cook until brown on both sides, turning once or twice to cook them evenly.

 Smile, Lela is watching!

 I just called my grandmother (Lela’s daughter) and said “Grandmama, I just made fried peach pies and they tasted just like Lela’s!”
 She said “Well now you’re getting good at cooking, aren’t you?”